A survey by Walker revealed customer experience will overtake products and pricing as the primary brand differentiator as of next year.

 This can be a delicate process (which we’ll go into in greater detail below), but providing feedback is a valuable opportunity to help employees grow.
 They may not be aware of certain mistakes they make or struggle to understand their lack of motivation until you help them.

 Your work is fundamental to an effective training program, guiding employees to deliver stronger customer service based on hard data.
-Coaching and training should be based on your findings, tailored to each member of staff.
-You may be required to do both solo, or you could do it alongside team leaders / managers.
+Base coaching and training on your findings, tailored to each member of staff.
+You may do both solo, or you could do it alongside team leaders and managers.

 One of the major challenges you may face as a quality analyst is resistance.
 Service agents and team leaders could feel resentful of your work if they don’t fully understand what your goals are.